 SSDI Grids – Age 45-50

 As mentioned above, the grid rules really do not come into play until you reach age 50.
-There are; however, some limited circumstances in which they can help someone over age 45.
+There are; however, some limited circumstances in which they can help someone over age 45 win their disability claim.

 Non-Mechanical Application of the Grid Rules